How to Make a Portfolio for Mechanical Engineering

 Anyone in any type of secondary school (high school level, some schools of which even provide college credit or professional credentials in Information Technology [IT], Cosmetology, and other lines of work) or post-secondary institution (place higher learning) can create a unique Academic Portfolio that will become part of one's Career Portfolio.

-Did our parents keep your childhood drawings on the refrigerator door and you're in a desk drawer or a box in the attack?
+Did your parents keep your childhood drawings on the refrigerator door or a box in the attic?
 An Academic Portfolio is a similar collection of work, at a higher level.

-This Hub is going to outline the elements of an effective Academic Portfoilio and then focus on the additional pieces that comprise a portfoilio targeted toward Mechanical Engineering.
+Below, I outline the elements of an effective Academic Portfolio and then focus on the additional pieces that comprise a portfolio targeted toward Mechanical Engineering.

 The Backbone of an Academic Portfolio

-This statement is typed on a page by itself and may include a Personal Mission Statement, Personal Goals, and a Timeline for Achieving Goals.
+This statement is typed on a page by itself and may include:

 Teaching Experience/Your Resume